 Once opening the link, continued admin access is granted to that particular device.
 Subsequently, the admin can be accessed by going to the server droplet's IP address, e.g.: https://22.214.171.124

 To create a new link, within the server run

 If sending the link to another user or device, send it over a (secure) service which doesn't auto-preview the link (and thus invalidate it).
-Signal and Keybase are good for this, or within codeblock formatting in Wire, Riot, or WhatsApp.
+Signal and Keybase are good for this, or within codeblock formatting in Wire, Element, or WhatsApp.

 Switching off the admin